 The primary difference when it comes to outcomes when considering litigation and mediation is the finality.
 Court orders and arbitration decisions are final.
 They may be appealed, but they cannot be re-argued on the same grounds.
 Mediations end in a recommendation, not an order.
 This allows the parties involved to either agree or alter the recommendation given to suit their personal needs.

-At The Law Offices of Jacobs Berger, our mediation attorneys believe in offering alternative divorce solutions for our clients in New Jersey towns including Randolph, Madison, Florham Park, Morristown, East Hanover, Dover, and the greater Morris County region.
+At Jacobs Berger, LLC our mediation attorneys believe in offering alternative divorce solutions for our clients in New Jersey towns including Randolph, Madison, Florham Park, Morristown, East Hanover, Dover, and the greater Morris County region.
 Our firm is built on the idea of providing dynamic and personalized legal services to best fit the unique needs of our clients.
-We see each new case as an opportunity to create a better an more stable future for our clients and their families.
+We see each new case as an opportunity to create a better and more stable future for our clients and their families.